Demand Generation Meaning

 How much should I budget for demand generation?

 B2B companies typically allocate 15-25% of total marketing budget to demand generation activities, according to Salesforce research (2024).
-This includes content creation, distribution tools, marketing automation platforms, and measurement systems.
-The exact percentage depends on your sales cycle length and average deal value.
+Included in that figure: content creation, distribution tools, marketing automation platforms, and measurement systems.
+Your sales cycle length and average deal value will shape where in that range you land.

 What's the biggest demand generation mistake B2B companies make?

 Treating demand generation like lead generation.
-Companies that focus on form fills and immediate conversions miss the 95% of buyers who aren't ready to purchase yet.
-The biggest wins come from nurturing problem-aware buyers who won't convert for 6-18 months.
+Companies that optimize for form fills and immediate conversions miss the 95% of buyers who aren't ready to purchase yet.
+Buyers who are problem-aware but won't convert for 6-18 months represent the biggest wins, and most programs ignore them entirely.
 If you cannot explain which demand state you are moving, you are not doing strategy.

 Structured Data: